 Go to "Administer | Logs | Status report".
 Click the "run cron manually" link.
 (It's in the "Cron maintenance tasks" block in the green section.)

 One of the hurdles in using Drupal for newcomers is the need to set a cron task for Drupal.
-Unlike a number of other (simpler-to-use) blogging software, including Expression Engine and WordPress, Drupal requires that you schedule a program to run on your website at regular intervals.
+Unlike a number of other (simpler-to-use) blogging software, such as WordPress, Drupal requires that you schedule a program to run on your website at regular intervals.
 This program will do certain maintenance tasks for your site, such as cleaning up your logs.

 The program that needs to be run regularly is the Drupal cron.php file.
 It needs to be invoked using a browser.
 If your site lives on a Linux, FreeBSD or Unix-type server (as most sites do), set up a cron job to run a command like: